Chaser260/bellabeat-capstone-case-study/bellabeat_markdown.md

     building more strategic partnerships with popular public figures and athletes who endorse their products.
 Not only does sponsorship help with brand exposure, but it also can help build customer trust knowing that influential people are wearing them.

 ## 6. Acknowledgements

-1. "Fitbit Help." *Fitbit MyHelp*,
+1. “Fitbit Help.” *Fitbit MyHelp*,
     <https://help.fitbit.com/articles/en_US/Help_article/1379.htm.>
-2. "How Much Physical Activity Do Adults Need?" *Centers for Disease Control and Prevention*, Centers for Disease Control and Prevention, 2 June 2022,
+2. “How Much Physical Activity Do Adults Need?” *Centers for Disease Control and Prevention*, Centers for Disease Control and Prevention, 2 June 2022,
     <https://www.cdc.gov/physicalactivity/basics/adults/index.htm.>